folmes/moodstocks-api/README.md

 *   [FAQ](https://github.com/Moodstocks/moodstocks-api/wiki/faq),
 *   [Articles & Tutorials](https://github.com/Moodstocks/moodstocks-api/wiki/articles).

+## SDK

+Do you need to integrate a scanner into your mobile application?
+If so you will need to use our client-side [SDK](https://github.com/Moodstocks/moodstocks-sdk).

 ## Help

 We're here to help!
 Feel free to join us on our [support chat](http://moodstocks.campfirenow.com/2416e) which is inhabited weekdays from [9am CET](http://www.wolframalpha.com/input/?i=9am+CET) to [7pm CET](http://www.wolframalpha.com/input/?i=7pm+CET).